Wood Stove Exchange Program 2018 - View Poster

 There are several effective ways to reduce air pollutants.
 Natural gas and electricity are much cleaner ways to heat a home.
 Proper insulation and weather stripping can cost less than a wood stove and reduce heating costs.
 If you are planning to install a new heating device, choose cleaner and more efficient heating (non-wood burning) devices.

-If you must use wood, the EPA-certified wood burning appliances heat more efficiently, using about 1/3 less wood and creating 90% less smoke.
+If you must use wood, the current EPA-certified wood burning appliances heat more efficiently, using about 1/3 less wood and creating 90% less smoke.
 When used correctly, it is possible to burn without creating any visible smoke.
 The Wood Burning Best Practices provide great information and videos to assist you in burning cleaner.

 BEFORE you replace your old wood burning appliance, contact your insurance company to learn if you can save on home insurance (by qualifying as a secondary heat source) AND to find out if your insurance company imposes any additional requirements (such as a WETT inspection).